TIBCOSoftware/snappydata/docs/security/security.md

 ### Using JDBC/Thin Client

-When using the JDBC/Thin client, run the following command in the snappy shell to connect:
+When using the JDBC/Thin client, run the following command in the Snappy shell to connect:

 ```
 connect client 'localhost:1527;user=user1;password=user123';